GLOSSARY

 6. Browsing Social Media or Online Shopping Instead of Work

-How to Manage Counterproductive Work Behaviours
+How to Manage Counterproductive Work Behaviors

-how to manage of counterproductive work behaviour
+how to manage of counterproductive work behavior

 1. Establish Clear Expectations